DeVos family was misled by Elizabeth Holmes when they invested $100 million in Theranos, representative testifies

 Peterson’s testimony came in the eighth week of Holmes’s trial, which has outlined the spectacular rise and fall of the health start-up founder who once promised to revolutionize blood testing.

 Holmes, 37, is charged with 12 counts of wire fraud and conspiracy to commit wire fraud.
 If convicted, she faces up to 20 years in prison.
 She has pleaded not guilty and said she acted in good faith while running the company.
 In court documents before the trial began, her defense team accused her former boyfriend, Ramesh “Sunny” Balwani, who was Theranos’s chief operating officer at the time, of abusing and controlling her.
-Balwani, 56, has denied the claims and Holmes’s defense team has not brought them up during the trial.
+Balwani, 56, has denied the claims, and Holmes’s defense team has not brought them up during the trial.
 Balwani, who has also pleaded not guilty, faces a separate trial in 2022.

-Neither Assistant U.S. Attorney Robert Leach nor Lance Wade, an attorney for Holmes, immediately responded to requests for comment early Wednesday.
+A Justice Department spokesman speaking on behalf of assistant U.S. attorney Robert Leach said the agency had no comment.
+Lance Wade, an attorney for Holmes, did not immediately respond to requests for comment early Wednesday.
 A spokesman for the DeVos family’s office did not immediately respond to a request for comment.

 Holmes told the Securities and Exchange Commission in an interview years ago that she sought out investors such as the DeVos family because of her belief that they would support keeping Theranos a private company, according to the Journal.
 The DeVos family fortune comes from Amway, the multilevel marketing company founded by the family’s patriarch in the 1950s.
 In 2016, Betsy DeVos was named education secretary under President Donald Trump, despite never having held public office.